Skip to content ↓

 G

-Pupil is on a holiday that was not approved by the school
+Pupil is absent for the purpose of a holiday, not approved by the school

 N